massalabs/ui-kit/.github/ISSUE_TEMPLATE/bug.md

 ---
 name: Bug report
 about: Create a bug report to report a bug and help us to improve massa-as-sdk
-title: ''
+title: ""
-labels: 'issue:bug'
+labels: "issue:bug"
-assignees: ''
+assignees: ""
 ---

 **Describe the bug**